norawolf/check-in-journal/README.md

 In your terminal, `cd` into the project directory and run `bundle install` to install gem dependencies.

-Then run `rake db:migrate` to load the database.
+Run `rake db:migrate` to load the database and `rake db:seed` to seed the database.

 Enter `shotgun` in your terminal to fire up the local server and navigate your browser `to localhost:9393`.